Fivebranes and 4-manifolds: 2d theories labeled by 4-manifolds

-Both methods that we used to derive the basic 3d $\CN=2$ Lens space theory \eqref{TLensU1} suggest a natural generalization to $G=U(N)$: \be T[L(p,1); U(N)] \; = \; U(N) \text{ SUSY Chern-Simons theory at level } -p \ee which corresponds to replacing a single D3-brane in the brane construction on Figure~\ref{fig:IIBbranes} by a stack of $N$ D3-branes.
+\right . \ee which corresponds to replacing a single D3-brane in the brane construction on Figure~\ref{fig:IIBbranes} by a stack of $N$ D3-branes.
 Indeed, the Witten index of $\CN=2$ Chern-Simons theory with gauge group $SU(N)$ and level $p$ (with or without super-Yang-Mills term) is equal to the number of level $p$ representations of affine $SU(N)$, see \cite{Witten:1999ds} and also \cite{BHKK,Ohta,Smilga}: \be \CI_{SU(N)_p} \; = \; \frac{(N+p-1)!}{(N-1)! p!} \ee After multiplying by $\frac{p}{N}$ to pass from the gauge group $SU(N)$ to $U(N) = \frac{U(1) \times SU(N)}{\Z_N}$ we get the number of $SU(p)_N$ representations \eqref{Lpqvac}, which matches the number of $U(N)$ flat connections on the Lens space $L(p,1)$.
 Note, that the role of the level and the rank are interchanged compared to what one might naturally expect.
-An alternative UV Lagrangian for the theory \eqref{TLensUN}, that makes contact with the cohomology of the Grassmannian \cite{Witten:1993xi}, is a $\CN=2$ $U(N)$ Chern-Simons action at level $-\frac{p}{2}$ coupled to $p$ chiral multiplets in the anti-fundamental representation \cite{Kapustin:2013hpk}.
+An alternative UV Lagrangian for the theory \eqref{TLensUN}, that makes contact with the cohomology of the Grassmannian \cite{Witten:1993xi,Kapustin:2013hpk}, is a $\CN=2$ $U(N)$ Chern-Simons action at level $-\frac{p}{2}$ coupled to a chiral multiplet in the adjoint representation and $p$ chiral multiplets in the anti-fundamental representation.
+This theory was studied in detail in \cite{Gukov:2015sna}, where further connections to integrable systems and quantum equivariant K-theory of vortex moduli spaces were found.